isl-org/OpenBot/android/README.md

 ### Camera

 The first item shows the preview resolution.
 The second item shows the crop resolution.
 This is the image that is used as input to the neural networks.
-You will notice that this resolution changes depending on which model you selected below.
+You will notice that this resolution changes depending on which model you select below.
 If you train your own autopilot, make sure to select the `AUTOPILOT_F` model.
-The crop resolution should show `256x96`.The switch on the right is used to toggle between the rear and the front camera.
+The crop resolution should show `256x96`.
+The switch on the right is used to toggle between the rear and the front camera.

 ### Model